top of page

 Incorporation of new technologies

 This device will operate using novel technologies such as HTS coils, new low-activation materials, and deuterium production from seawater.
-FAST will be carried out in collaboratioon with a wide range of partners in the public and private sectors, both domestically and internationally.
+FAST will be carried out in collaboration with a wide range of partners in the public and private sectors, both domestically and internationally.

-FAST with the Community
+Built with the Community

 FAST will be built at a location selected after a public call for domestic implementation sites.
 In cooperation with the local community, we will advance future-oriented energy development and facilitate new academic breakthroughs.